Growing Up in the Universe: Part 5: The Genesis of Purpose

 The ability of a brain to run complex simulations is a powerful evolutionary advantage.
-Dawkins talks about how this ability to model future events by showing a painting suggesting a hypothetical situation in which a female Homo erectus uses a mental model of a tree fallen across a gorge as a possible solution to crossing the gorge.
-The group then burns a tree so that it would create a bridge over the gap.
+Dawkins discusses this ability to model future events by showing a painting of a hypothetical Homo erectus trying to cross a gorge.
+She uses a mental model of a tree fallen across a gorge to reach a possible solution.
 He goes on to describe how the complex modelling ability of the brain may have developed due to this imaginative simulation of various possible scenarios or by the development of language, which would allow ideas to be passed from generation to generation, or by technology, which is an extension of human hands and eyes; or, indeed, if it is a combination of all three.
+But these tools are double-edged.
+He warns of the dangers of dogma, citing the prosecution of Galileo.
+He urges us to exercise skepticism, to distinguish good ideas from bad.